This lesson teaches you 9 school-related vocabulary words that are very common among students when they talk about studying and taking tests.

 Situation: Two friends are talking about their English classes and studying for tests.

-Su Rin: Really?
+Sam: Really?
 My class is killer.
 The professor never stops talking, and we have pop quizzes every class.
-I’m so tired of pulling all-nighters.
+I’m so tired of studying and pulling all-nighters.
 I’m afraid I’m going to flunk.

 Vocabulary Definitions in Context